slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## PhD Students

-I am expecting to hire around 3-4 PhD students to start in Fall 2024.
+I am expecting to hire at least 3 PhD students to start in Fall 2024.
 Please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments.
 There is no need to email me as